iltenahmet/toon-tanks-ue5/README.md

 # ToonTanks

-This is a simple 3D game in which you control a tank and try to destroy the towers before they destroy you.
-Use WASD keys to move, the mouse to turn, and the space bar to shoot.
-The towers also shoot projectiles at you once you're in range.
+In this exciting 3D game, you control a powerful tank and must use your skills and strategy to destroy enemy towers before they take you down.
+Use WASD keys to move, the mouse to turn, and the space bar to shoot, and take down your enemies with precision and speed.

+I developed this game using Unreal Engine, following the guidance and instruction of the Udemy course, www.udemy.com/course/unrealcourse/.
+However, I made creative modifications to the gameplay, such as using the mouse to turn the tank instead of the A and D keys, to create a more intuitive and engaging experience.

+Most of the functionality of the game is written in C++, with some usage of the Blueprint system.

 You can download and play the game from [here](https://iltenahmet.itch.io/toontanks).

-I've made this game as a part of an [Unreal Engine C++ course](https://www.udemy.com/course/unrealcourse/) on Udemy.
-For the most part, I've followed the instructions of the course but I've made some changes along the way.
-For example, in the course, A and D keys turn the tank while in my version A and D keys move the tank sideways and the tank turns based on the location of the mouse.

-Most of the functionality of the game is written in C++ with some usage of the Blueprint system.
-In the future, I plan on adding more levels to make the game progressively harder and add health bars above the towers and the tank.